Churches who adopt online learning platforms will increase their influence and impact while developing a future-proof discipleship framework.

 There are hosted solutions readily available to you and your church like Podia, Kajabi, or Teachable, we recommend a self-hosted solution integrated within your website.
 While these platforms are good, they are often costly and you never truly own your own content.
 We work off the principle of “keys to the kingdom”, where everything we produce has a simple path forward for pastors whose work is to be with people, not projects.

-Seven Benefits to Creating Your Own Self-Hosted Online Learning Platform
+Eight Benefits to Creating Your Own Self-Hosted Online Learning Platform

 - Always own your content.